Gavin Arthur: The Circle of Sex

 A sexologist by profession, Arthur published The Circle of Sex in 1962 that analyzed human sexuality through the lens of yin-yang polarities.
 Rather than the linear scale developed by Alfred Kinsey, Arthur envisioned sexuality as a wheel with twelve orientations, six for each sex.
-The twelve types corresponded to the 12-hours dial clock and Arthur illustrated each with a historical archetype, like Don Juan, Sappho, and Lady C. In 1966, he published an enlarged edition of the same title.
+The twelve types corresponded to the 12-hour clock dial and Arthur illustrated each with a historical archetype, like Don Juan, Sappho, and Lady C. In 1965, Playboy published a review of The Circle of Sex by Alan Watts which summarized the book.
+In 1966, Arthur published an enlarged edition of the same title.
 In that edition, he claimed that on his first visit with Carpenter, they both developed a sexual intimacy.
 Carpenter later told him that he had been sexual with American author Walt Whitman as well.
 Arthur, bisexual himself, was said to have been intimate with Neal Cassady as well.

 Astrology and later career

 Arthur was friend to many people of the Beat Generation, including Allen Ginsberg and Alan Watts.
 He was active in the early gay rights movement, and was also a leader of the Haight-Ashbury counterculture.
 Arthur used his astrology to decide the date for the first "Human Be-In" event on January 14, 1967.
 Over 30,000 people, including many Gypsies attended the event.
 During the presidency of John F. Kennedy, according to The New York Times, he helped the first lady Jacqueline Kennedy to "locate art objects stored and forgotten by previous Presidential occupants".
 Arthur believed he was in spiritual connections with local Chumash Indians.
-According to various of his friends, including F. Scott Fitzgerald, Ernest Hemingway, Eleanor Roosevelt, and Winston Churchill, Arthur would refer to himself as a "pre-hippie hippie".
+His friends included F. Scott Fitzgerald, Ernest Hemingway, Eleanor Roosevelt, and Winston Churchill,.
+Arthur would refer to himself as a "pre-hippie hippie".